Padayappa, Singaravelan And More: 5 Times Tamil Cinema Displayed Toxic Misogyny On Screen

 Singaravelan

 The entire movie revolves around an obsessed Kamal Haasan stalking, groping and whatnot an unwilling Khushboo (who is his cousin) and we are forced to buy this in the form of unconditional love!
-It was a familiar trope the movies of the ‘90s followed - guy falls in love, girl rebuffs, guys friends and he employ every trick in the book to get her to like him, whether or not it involved consent.
+It was a familiar trope the movies of the ‘90s followed - guy falls in love, girl rebuffs, guy's friends and he employ every trick in the book to get her to like him, whether or not it involved consent.

 An important block that these masala films employed was capturing the moment when the reluctant heroine falls in love with our hero.
 In Singaravelan, it was when Kamal Haasan asks, "Does she know to wear a saree?
 Does she know to keep a bindi?
 Does she keep jasmine flowers in her head?
 Does she know to blush?"
 And suddenly, she's head over heels in love with him.
 Slowcaps!!!